LTO Portal Guide: How to Create an LTMS Portal Account

 What is the LTMS Portal?

-The LTMS, or Land Transportation Management System, is a one-stop online portal that integrates all LTO services into a single contactless database system and digital platform.
+The Land Transportation Management System, or LTMS, is a one-stop online portal that integrates all LTO services into a single contactless database system and digital platform.
 It features an Automated Biometric Identification System (ABIS) with face and fingerprint identification to prevent false or double identities.
 It was launched in 2020 to offer the public 24/7 access to LTO services and to improve the efficiency and transparency of the agency.

 With the LTO Portal, you can apply for and renew your driver’s license, student permit, or vehicle registration from the comfort of your home or office.
 You can also schedule appointments, pay fees, check the status of your transactions, take the CDE Exam, and access other motoring regulatory services and processes related to land transportation.

-LTO Portal Sign Up: How to Create an Account
+How to Create an LTMS Portal Account

 An LTMS Portal account is now required for almost all LTO services, especially driver’s license application and renewal.
 Since Comprehensive Driver’s Education was implemented in 2021, you cannot renew your driver’s license without an LTMS online portal account.